 As Thanksgiving nears, it is time to pay homage to the iconic bird.
 Not just tasty and delicious, turkeys are multifaceted critters with fascinating histories.
 Enjoy these ten facts about turkeys.

-3. Turkey chicks need their rest!
-According to the University of Arkansas Division of Agriculture Cooperative Extension Service, turkey chicks need "a minimum of two consecutive hours of undisturbed time four times a day followed by eight to ten hours of undisturbed nighttime rest."
-That's 8 hours a day of rest, followed by an 8 or 10 hour night's sleep.
+4. Turkey chicks need their rest!
+According to the University of Arkansas Extension Service, turkey poults need "a minimum of two consecutive hours of undisturbed time four times a day followed by eight to ten hours of undisturbed nighttime rest."
+That's 8 hours a day of rest, followed by an 8- or 10-hour night's sleep.

-4. Turkeys need to be trained to eat.
-According to the University of Arkansas Cooperative Extension Service, turkeys grow the most when they are trained to eat several small meals a day.
-If they are not trained to eat only small meals, they will gorge themselves.
-Training the turkeys to only eat small meals is simple.
+5. Turkeys need to be trained to eat.
+The University of Arkansas Extension Service explains that turkeys grow the most when they're trained to eat several small meals a day.
+Otherwise, they will gorge themselves.
+This training is simple, though.
 All it takes is shaking some feed into their feed trough, or gently rousing the cute little poults.
 The poults will learn that activity means food.

 6. Like humans, turkeys can get sick.
-According to the Texas Agricultural Extension Service of the Texas A&M University System, turkeys are susceptible to respiratory infections, Coccidiosis outbreaks (bloody diarrhea), water glut, and parasites, among other health problems.
+According to the Extension Service of the Texas A&M University System, turkeys are susceptible to respiratory infections, Coccidiosis (bloody diarrhea) outbreaks, water glut, and parasites, among other health problems.

-7. Which breed of turkey are you probably buying in the supermarket?
-The Broad Breasted White turkey is the favorite turkey breed of the poultry industry.
-The Broad Breasted White turkey is a derivative breed of the Small White turkey.
-The Broad Breasted White turkey has a large breast muscle, which satisfies consumer demand for turkey breast meat.
+7. The Broad Breasted White turkey is the favorite turkey breed of the poultry industry.
+A derivative breed of the Small White turkey, the Broad Breasted White turkey has a large breast muscle, which satisfies consumer demand for turkey white meat.

 10. And you can't forget the snood!
 Male turkeys have a snood.
-What do you notice when you look at a turkey head on?
-You notice the long, fleshy attachment to its beak.
-Although, according to the National Wild Turkey Federation, the snood does not have a known function, it does change form as the male turkey, or tom, moves.
+That's the name for the long, fleshy attachment to their beak.
+Although, according to the National Wild Turkey Federation, the snood does not have a known function, it does change form as the "tom" (male turkey) moves.
 When the gobbler relaxes, the snood retracts.
 When he struts, his snood engorges with blood and extends.